 Each Defendant’s Right to Respond Separately

-In a lawsuit with multiple defendants, each defendant has the right to respond separately to the lawsuit.
-This means that each defendant can file their own answer to the complaint, raise their own defenses, and assert their own claims.
+In a lawsuit with multiple defendants, each defendant has the right to respond separately.
+This means that each defendant can file an answer to the complaint, raise defenses, and assert their claims.

 Texas Allocates Money Based on Fault in Multiple Defendant Personal Injury Cases